-Kihnu is the largest island in the Gulf of Riga and Estonia’s seventh largest island.
-The area of the island is 16.9 km², and it is 7 km long and up to 3.3 km wide.
-The closest point on the mainland, the cape of Lao on Tõstamaa Peninsula, is located at a distance of 10.2 km from Kihnu, while the nearest inhabited area, namely Manija Island, is located at a distance of 7.5 km.
+Kihnu is the largest island in the Gulf of Riga, and seventh largest in Estonia.
+The island covers an area of 16.9 km², being 7 km long and up to 3.3 km wide.
+The closest point on the mainland is the cape of Lao, on the Tõstamaa Peninsula, which is 10.2 km from Kihnu, and the nearest inhabited area is Manija Island, or Manilaid, at a distance of 7.5 km.

-Kihnu Island was first mentioned in writing as Kyne in 1386 and it was referred to as an inhabited island in 1518.
-Historical evidence indicates that fishermen and seal hunters visited Kihnu as far back as 3,000 years ago.
+Kihnu Island was first mentioned under the name Kyne in 1386, and its residents were first mentioned in 1518.
+Historical evidence suggests that fishermen and seal hunters had already visited Kihnu as far back as 3000 years ago.

-Kihnu has been an island of seafarers, fishermen and seal hunters since ancient times.
-Over the years, the men of Kihnu have spent much of their time at sea and have left the women in charge of the island’s affairs.
-As a result, Kihnu women have become the guardians and cultivators of the island’s cultural traditions, such as handicrafts, dances, games, and music.
-Self-made Kihnu folk costume skirts, called “kört” in the local dialect, are still used as an item of everyday clothing.
+Kihnu has been an island of seafarers, fishermen, and seal hunters since ancient times.
+Over the course of many years, the men of Kihnu have spent much of their time at sea, having thus left the women in charge of the island’s affairs.
+As a result, the women of Kihnu have become the guardians and bearers of the island’s cultural traditions, such as handicrafts, dances, games, and music.
+The homemade Kihnu folk costume skirt, known as a ‘kört’ in the local dialect, remains a part of their daily attire.

-The rules that govern the lives of those living in Kihnu are changing with the times and people, but many still follow the wisdom handed down by their ancestors.
-The most ancient and unchanged traditions include the ceremonies related to marriage, including the three-day wedding celebration, but also many other traditions and rituals that are followed on Midsummer Day, St. Martin’s Day, St. Catherine’s Day, and other holidays that are considered important in the folk calendar.
-This means that the island is an especially interesting place to visit during celebrations arising from the folk or church calendar.
+Due to the island’s seclusion, Kihnu’s culture and centuries-old traditions remain alive to this day, and the wisdom of their ancestors is still followed in everyday life.
+The most ancient and unchanged of these traditions include the ceremonies related to marriage, such as the three-day wedding celebration, but also many other traditions and rituals that are followed on Midsummer Day, St. Martin’s Day, St. Catherine’s Day, and other calendar holidays.
+This makes the island an especially interesting place to visit during folk or church calendar celebrations.